ryasmin/CIS163/Others/static_and_cls_methods.md

 When writing a method, ask:

-1️⃣ Does it use instance data?
-→ Yes → Instance method (`self`)
+1️⃣ Does it use instance data? → Yes → Instance method (`self`)

-2️⃣ Does it use class-level data but not instance data?
-→ Yes → Class method (`cls`)
+2️⃣ Does it use class-level data (or name) but not instance data? → Yes → Class method (`cls`)

-3️⃣ Does it use neither?
-→ Yes → Static method
+3️⃣ Does it use neither? → Yes → Static method

 <br>